Parsalimi/Tic-Tac-Toe/README.md

 ## Developer Note

 Tic Tac Toe is a simple game but it's cool, i love it!
-My friends and I used to play tic tac toe together when I was student It has simple algorithm
+My friends and I used to play tic tac toe together when I was student.
+It has simple algorithm!
-The programming teacher gave me this project
+The programming teacher gave me this project.
-At first I just made it on .NET Core ==> V1.0 then i decided to make it with better Graphic and more user friendly system ==> V1.1
+At first I just made it on .NET Core, then i decided to make it with better Graphic and more user friendly system.

 ## Versiones Explanation